5 Fun Facts About Boogers

 4. Don’t try to pick boogers out of your nose

 It can be tempting to pry boogers out of the nose, especially for children, but it isn’t a good idea.
-Boogers can carry bacteria and viruses, which then get spread from your hands to whatever you touch.
-It also works the other way — germs on your hands can spread to your nose.
+Boogers can carry bacteria and viruses.
+These germs can spread from your hands to whatever you touch.
+It also works the other way.
+Germs on your hands can also get into your nose, which is why it’s important to regularly wash your hands with soap and water.

 Moreover, picking can irritate the delicate tissues in your nose and make them more susceptible to infection.

-Instead of picking, gently blow your nose.
+Instead of picking, gently blow your nose into a tissue to remove boogers.
 You can also try a saline nasal rinse with distilled water to rinse your nasal passages.

 5. Don’t eat boogers